LiberTEM/LiberTEM/docs/source/usage.rst

 automatically, you can access it by default at http://localhost:9000 .
 At the beginning, the GUI shows a prompt to create a local cluster or connect to a running one.
 The number of workers is preset with a number that will likely give optimal performance on the given machine.
+You can also select which CUDA devices to use, if you have any (needs to have a working cupy installation).

 ..  figure:: ./images/use/create.png